 Proper Method to Hold the Penis

 Drawing illustrating the proper method to hold the penis for an injection.
 Note that only the glans is held without touching the penile skin.
-Injection zones are along either side of the shaft at what would be 10 or 2 o’clock on a clock as pictured.
+Injection zones are along either side of the shaft at 10 or 2 o’clock on a clock, as pictured.

-A very low dose will be used in the office based on existing erectile function and then Dr. Engel or Dr. Losee will advise a starting dose at home.
-The dose should be increased by small increments after the starting dose, often as low as 2 on the syringe but more typically 4 or 5.
-Finding the right dose in this incremental way should avoid priapism and therefore is mandatory.
-Of course, this means that often the first several attempts will not result in intercourse.
+A very low dose will be used in the office based on existing erectile function, and then Dr. Engel will advise a starting dose at home.
+The dose should be increased by small increments after the starting dose, often as low as two on the syringe but more typically 4 or 5.
+Finding the right amount in this incremental way should avoid priapism and therefore is mandatory.
+Of course, this means that the first several attempts often will not result in intercourse.
 Patients should expect that.
-However, the dose should simply be increased each time until a dose that produces a firm erection adequate for satisfactory intercourse while not lasting over an hour is achieved.
+However, the dose should be increased each time until a dose that produces a firm erection adequate for satisfactory intercourse while not lasting over an hour is achieved.
 Patients should not think that they should stop increasing the dose at any point if a good erection does not occur.
-Occasionally, patients will need a high dose such as 80 or more.
-In these cases, the prescription can be adjusted to a higher strength solution at the next office visit.
+Occasionally, patients need a high dose, such as 80 or more.
+In these cases, the prescription can be adjusted to a higher-strength solution at the next office visit.

 In short, injection therapy should be the next step if pills fail.
-They are not rare, not “weird”, and are certainly used with far more regularity than the public is aware.
+They are not rare, not “weird,” and are certainly used with far more regularity than the public knows.
 They are a great solution, and all patients are strongly encouraged to try them before giving up on an active sex life.
 We will be more than happy to help you.